MichaelCurrin/history-report/README.md

 - **timestamp**: Date and time of page visit, in ISO format.
 - **domain**: The domain is the website hostname without any protocol.
 This may start with `www.`.
 - **path**: The page path and optional query parameters.
 Excludes the domain.
-- **fragment**: Optional hash identifier for HTML tag on the page.
+- **fragment**: Optional hash identifier for HTML anchor tag on the page.
 This is typically a section heading.
 - **full_url**: The original URL from the source data.
 This includes the domain, path and fragment components.

 Example file: